-Councillors responsible for reviewing the effectiveness of internal control based on information provided by the Chief Executive, Corporate Director, Heads of Service (the Management Team) and Internal Audit.
+Councillors are responsible for reviewing the effectiveness of internal control based on information provided by the Chief Executive, Corporate Director, Chief Finance Officer, Heads of Service (the Management Team) and Internal Audit.

 For each significant risk identified Councillors will:

 - review the Councils track record on risk management and internal control; - consider the risk profile for the coming year and consider if current internal control arrangements are likely to be effective.